Does your ageing laptop need a boost? We reveal the tweaks and upgrades that will give your portable Windows notebook a new lease of life.

-However, you can improve the speed of finding things on your laptop by using a few tweaks.
+However, you can improve your laptop's speed of finding things by using a few tweaks.
 First, you can disable the web results in search (let’s face it you use the browser for this and most likely Google rather than Bing).
-Simply, hit the Windows key, type gpedit.msc and hit enter.
+Simply, hit the Windows key, type gpedit.msc and hit Enter.
 With the Group Policy Editor open, click on Local Computer Policy > Computer Configuration > Administrative Templates > Windows Components > Search.

 You can also change the locations that Windows Search indexes to exclude stuff you know you don’t need to find, such as the App Data folder that contains, among other things web browser cache and cookies.
 If you don’t use Internet Explorer or Edge you may not want these indexed either.

-To manage these, open the Indexing Options by pressing Windows and Pause to open the System control panel, then click on "All control panel items" in the location bar at the top, and the find and click on Indexing Options.
+To manage these, open the Indexing Options by pressing Windows and Pause to open the System control panel, then click on "All control panel items" in the location bar at the top and then find and click on Indexing Options.
 This then opens a window that shows locations that are included by Windows 10's search indexer.
-Here you can choose which locations to include or exclude to speed up this search function.
+Here you can choose which locations to include or exclude to speed up this search function on your laptop.